-LA police open Weinstein investigation
+Tarantino 'knew enough' about Weinstein

+US film director Quentin Tarantino has admitted knowing for years about movie mogul Harvey Weinstein's alleged misconduct toward women.

+"I knew enough to do more than I did," Mr Tarantino told the New York Times.

-Los Angeles police are investigating movie mogul Harvey Weinstein over a suspected sexual assault in 2013.
+His comments come as Los Angeles police are investigating Mr Weinstein over a suspected sexual assault in 2013.

-They said a potential victim had been interviewed, without giving further details.

-He already faces allegations of sexual misconduct and assault from dozens of women.
+The producer already faces allegations of sexual misconduct and assault from dozens of women.
 He has "unequivocally" denied having "non-consensual sex".

-Separately, film director Quentin Tarantino said he long knew about Mr Weinstein's alleged misconduct.

-"I knew enough to do more than I did," Tarantino said in an interview with the New York Times.

 "There was more to it than just the normal rumours, the normal gossip.
 It wasn't second-hand.
-I knew he did a couple of these things.
+I knew he did a couple of these things," Mr Tarantino said in an interview with the US newspaper.

 "I wish I had taken responsibility for what I heard.
-If I had done the work I should have done then, I would have had to not work with him," Tarantino added.
+If I had done the work I should have done then, I would have had to not work with him."

 The Hollywood director has worked closely with Mr Weinstein on many of his films, including Django Unchained and Inglorious Basterds.

-The LA police inquiry is the first criminal investigation involving Mr Weinstein in California.
+Meanwhile, Los Angeles police announced its first investigation involving Mr Weinstein in California.

 "The Los Angeles Police Department's Robbery Homicide Division has interviewed a potential sexual assault victim involving Harvey Weinstein which allegedly occurred in 2013," LAPD spokesman Sal Ramirez told the BBC.